14chenj92/Regex-Tutorial/README.md

 ## Author

 Written by Jonathan Chen.
 I am currently a student at the UC Berkeley Extension Full-Stack bootcamp.
-I am coding on regular basis in order to improve my skills and break into the tech field.
+I am coding on a regular basis in order to improve my skills and break into the tech field.

 Github profile: [github.com/14chenj92](github.com/14chenj92)